madpiano/2019-432/slides/class01/README.md

 - Professor Love's Slides for Class 1 are available for download as `.pdf` and `.Rmd` files, above.
 - Each 432 class is audio-recorded, and we post the recordings as `.mp3` files after class, above.

+## Getting Help

+For any questions related to the course, email `431-help at case dot edu`.
+Our teaching assistants and myself are now monitoring this, and this is the way to get the fastest possible response.

+- The teaching assistants this semester are Bob Winkelman, Satyakam Mishra, Maher Kazimi and Zuxi (Terry) Cui.
+- We will announce office hours for the teaching assistants soon.

 ## Deliverables

+Details coming soon.

 ## Today's Materials